shundhammer/qdirstat/README.md

 independent project that started when I had not worked on the old KDirStat for a long time (my last KDirStat release had been in mid-2006).

-QDirStat is based on that same code base from the 2006 KDirStat.
+QDirStat is based on that same code from the 2006 KDirStat.
 It's an 80% rewrite using a lot of newer Qt technologies.
 And there was a lot of cleaning up that old code base that had been long overdue.